marcconrad/myCCTV/README.md

 (5) With your favourite browser navigate to http://localhost/cam/install.php

-(6) You can start the camera via the main site, 🔨, Setup, Start Cam.
+(6) You can start the camera via the main site, choose a camera, then: 🔨, Setup, Start Cam.

 (7) Have fun.